Die Pharmazie

 Die Pharmazie (English: The Pharmacy) is an academic journal published monthly by Govi-Verlag Pharmazautischer Verlag.
 The journal includes original papers, reviews, book reviews, and short communications.
 Originally published in Berlin by Verlag Dr. W. Saenger in German only from 1946 to 1972, it is now published at Eschborn in English.
+Since 2019, it is no longer released in print.